laravel/docs/eloquent.md

     $flight->restore();

-You may also use the `restore` method in a query to quickly restore multiple models:
+You may also use the `restore` method in a query to quickly restore multiple models.
+Again, like other "mass" operations, this will not fire any model events for the models that are restored:

     App\Flight::withTrashed()
             ->where('airline_id', 1)